plexus/assetlog/README.md

 Sample application for using webhooks.

+### Creating an integration

+Your first step is to create a new integration in the [Adobe I/O Console](https://console.adobe.io/integrations).

+- Step 1, "Access an API"
+- Step 2, "Creative SDK"
+- Step 3, "New Integration"
+- Step 4, Choose a name, description, and configure the callback url (you need to know your hostname for this, see below for instructions using either Ngrok or Heroku)

+Once your integration is created, go into "Events", and add the "Creative Cloud Assets" event provider.

 ### Running the app

 To run the app, copy `.env.sample` to `.env`, and fill in the blanks.
 You'll find comments in that file that explain which values you need.